Server data from the Official MCP Registry

 --transport streamable-http --http-host 0.0.0.0 --http-port 3000

-The Docker image is based on the pinned official Playwright MCP image, installs the bridge under /opt/cloakbrowser-mcp, and writes artifacts to /data by default.
+The Docker image is based on the pinned official Playwright MCP image, installs the bridge under /opt/cloakbrowser-mcp, writes artifacts to /data by default, and is published for linux/amd64 and linux/arm64.

 {